CivicActions/ssp-toolkit/appendices/security-irp.md

 - The IC's responsibility is coordination, communication, and information collection.
 The remediation team will be focused on resolving the issue, so the IC must track what happened, how the incident is being remediated, and who is part of those efforts.
 Ideally the notes that the second IC makes should be sufficient for an outside investigator to independently follow the work of the Incident Response Team and validate the team's work.

 - The team will develop a list of informational leads from the incident — actionable information about any security breaches, stolen data, etc. The IC should track these leads, maintaining information about the investigations and their outcomes.
-These can be tracked as checklists in the JIRA Incident ticket.
+These can be tracked as checklists in the [JIRA Incident ticket](https://project.atlassian.net/issues/?jql=issuetype=Incident).

 - Similarly, the team will develop a list of remediation steps.
 The IC is responsible for tracking them, making sure they are assigned and followed, and verifying them when they are completed.
 Remediation efforts may be tracked with the issue details.
 The IC should distinguish between immediate concerns, which need to be completed before the incident is considered resolved, and long-term improvements/hardening, which can be deferred to the Retrospective.

 - The Incident Response Team should aim to adopt a containment strategy.
 If machines are compromised, avoid destroying volumes or shutting down systems if possible, both of which can hamper forensics.
-Creating None of relevant volumes is helpful at this stage.
+Creating [CPM snapshots](https://cpm.project.com/) of relevant volumes is helpful at this stage.

    - For AWS instances, leave the instance running and reconfigure the Security Group for the instance to drop all ingress and egress traffic except from specific IPs (like yours) until forensics can be performed.